 - Brown County

 - Coryell County

 - Montgomery County

 Can additional counties join the program?

 Grants are available through the Texas Indigent Defense Commission (TIDC) to assist counties with implementing this software.
 TechShare has resources to apply for this funding on behalf of your county.
-Information about the grant is available on the TIDC website.
-Grant applicants should submit a brief Intent to Submit Application (ISM) by 5:00 p.m.
-March, 10, 2017.
+Check the TIDC website for grant opportunities.

 How Does it Work?